KittyMcDonagh/kmcd-issue-tracking-project/README.md

 #### 6.1.3.1 Pre-Login Navigation

-1. Confirm that the app remains on this page when you clicking on the logo and the home icon
+1. Confirm that the app remains on this page when you click on the logo and the home icon
 2. Confirm that clicking on both 'Register' in the navigation bar, and 'Register' on the page message brings you to the Registration page
 3. Confirm that clicking on both 'Login' in the navigation bar, and 'Please Login' on the page message brings you to the Login page